Silvermoonsniper/Gyroscope_tracking_UKF/README.md

 Estimation results and error analysis is plotted then.
 Simulation setup:

-body:
-- type: markdown
-  attributes:
+# Parameter Form

-    value: "## Thank you for contributing to our project!"
+Thank you for your interest in contributing to our project!
+To streamline the process, please provide the following information:

-- type: markdown
-  attributes:
-    value: |
-      Thanks for taking the time to fill out this bug report.
+## Contributor Information

+- **GitHub Username:** [Your GitHub Username]
+- **Email:** [Your Email Address]

+## Parameters

+1. **Parameter 1:**
+   - Description: [Description of Parameter 1]
+   - Value: [Provide the value for Parameter 1]

+2. **Parameter 2:**
+   - Description: [Description of Parameter 2]
+   - Value: [Provide the value for Parameter 2]

+3. ...

+## Additional Comments

+Is there anything else you would like to add or mention?

+[Your additional comments here]

+## Submitting the Form

+After filling out this form, please [create a new issue](link-to-new-issue-page) with the title "Parameter Submission" and use the label "Parameter Submission".
+We appreciate your contribution!

+Thank you!

 <p align="center">
   <img src="https://user-images.githubusercontent.com/89796179/283138546-24f1cd7b-ea2b-4106-af47-a962cec3b503.png"